Modification – Brevard County Family Law Attorney

 Modification of Family Law Orders

-Over time, circumstances change for everyone.
-Children get older, employment may change, opportunities may arise elsewhere, or it may be time to retire.
-The court allows modifications to your existing court order to accommodate your family’s particular changes and needs.
+Circumstances change for everyone over a period of time.
+As time goes on, children get older, employment may change, opportunities may arise elsewhere, or retirement may be near.
+A modification to your existing court order may be exactly what you need to accommodate your family’s particular changes and necessities.

 There are many different types of modifications.
-You could petition the court to modify child support, alimony/spousal support, to relocate to another state, or to change custody and visitation (what we now call parental responsibility and time sharing).
+One of the modifications you could petition the court for is matters regarding child support.
+Other modifications are alimony/spousal support, relocation to another state, or changing custody and visitation.
+For your information, matters of custody and visitation are now referred to as parental responsibility and time-sharing.

-Regardless of the type of modification, proof of a substantial change in circumstances unanticipated at the time of the original order must be proven to the court.
-Examples of a substantial change in circumstances could be retirement, a new job opportunity more than 50 miles away, or a child that has reached 18 years of age and graduated from high school.
+Regardless of the type of modification, a substantial change in circumstances is required to be proven to the court.
+This change deals with circumstances that were unexpected at the time of the original order.
+Some examples of a substantial change in circumstances could be retirement or getting a new job over 50 miles away.
+Another example could be a child that has reached 18 years of age and graduated from high school.

-If your situation has changed and are in need of modifying your existing court order, I stand ready to assist you.
-I understand that you have a lot at stake.
-I do not waste your time with false promises or false hope.
-It is always my goal to provide honest advice, ethical service and practical, realistic legal counsel so that you can make informed decisions best suited for your future.
+If your situation has changed and you need to modify an existing court order, I stand ready to assist you.
+I understand that you have a lot at stake, so, I do not waste your time with false promises/hope.
+It is always my goal to provide honest advice, ethical service, and practical, realistic legal counsel.
+That way, you can make informed decisions best suited for your future.

-If you are contemplating a modification or are in need of legal counsel for another family law issue, call my office at (321) 728-2311 or contact me online to schedule a free initial consultation.
+If you are contemplating a modification or need legal counsel for another family law issue, call my office at (321) 728-2311.
+Also, you can contact me online to schedule a free initial consultation.
 I look forward to meeting you.